-In order to use a media pipeline first, enable it.
+In order to use a media pipeline, first enable it.

-Then, if a spider returns a dict with the URLs key (file_urls or image_urls, for the Files or Images Pipeline respectively), the pipeline will put the results under respective key (files or images).
+Then, if a spider returns an item object with the URLs field (file_urls or image_urls, for the Files or Images Pipeline respectively), the pipeline will put the results under the respective field (files or images).